Ankyyyy/March-repo/README.md

 •	Processor – i3
 •	Hard Disk – 5 GB
 •	Memory – 1GB RAM
-##Functionalities included:-
-•	Adding and deleting the questions- I have also added a feature that if a user has already added a question and some other user also wish to add the same question again then, there it tells the user that the question already exist.
-•	Displaying the question.
-•	Displaying the question paper.
-•	Generating the random question paper.
 ##Members of the project:-
 1. ANKITA GAUTAM(ROLL NO.:130101038)
 2. SHRADDHA SINGH